JULLACE/Minesweeper-SFML/README.md

 1000000000000001000000000
 ```

-will lay out the mines as:
+The text above will turn into:

 ![image](https://github.com/JULLACE/Minesweeper-SFML/assets/88823380/182131a8-01ff-4e14-8573-45e23a8bc46b)